mozilla/lightbeam/doc/data_format.v1.2.md

 As we have gained experience with Lightbeam for Firefox and built more visualization, talked with folks in the security arena, etc., we've identified more information that would be useful to track than what was included in Format 1.0.
 This documents the new format, paying special attention to the extensions.

-Version 1.1 is an extension of 1.0 and 1.0 files should still be processable with 1.1.
-The only change to existing data is that source and target will now be only the top-level domain, with the subdomain path moved to sourceSub and targetSub.
-New in Version 1.1: sourceSub, targetSub, method, status, cacheable.
+Version 1.2 is an extension of 1.1.
+New in Version 1.2: userId, userAgentData.

-## Format 1.1
+## Format 1.2

 This format has the following structure: